ansantacruz/ga-portfolio-optimizer/README.md

 Credits

-This code was written by [your name].
+This code was written by ansantacruz.
 The code is available under the MIT license.